open-cogsci/osdoc/content/pages/dev/plugin.md

 	my_plugin/
 		info.yaml
 		my_plugin.md
-		my_plugin.png
-		my_plugin_large.png
 		my_plugin.py

 ## Icons

-Your plugin needs two icons.
-A small 16x16-pixel icon, which is called `my_plugin.png` and is shown in the overview area, and a larger 32x32-pixel icon, which is called `my_plugin_large.png`.
-These files need to be placed directly in the plugin folder.
+Each plug-in needs an icon, which you can specify in one of two ways:

+- Include two icon files in the plugin folder.
+The first should be a 16x16 px png file called `my_plugin.png`; the second should be a 32x32 px png file called `my_plugin_large.png`.
+- Specify an `icon` key in `info.yaml`.
+If you do this, the plugin icon will be taken from the icon theme.

 ## Help file